 Stark Creations - CUSTOM KNIVES

 We make a wide variety of handcrafted knives, from kitchen knives perfect for creating a gourmet meal to sturdy outdoor knives ready for your next excursion into the wild.
 From the initial cutting of the steel blanks to the final sanding of the handle, each step of the process is done by hand, which makes every knife that comes out of our shop 100% unique.
-In all of our blades, we try to combine the clean lines of modern design with excellent functionality, so that your knife will do its job properly and look great while doing so.
+In all of our blades, we try to combine the clean lines of modern design with excellent functionality, so that your knife will do its job properly and look great in the process.

 About Me: I design and create all of our knives, from the initial sketches to the final grinding and polishing.
 My knife making journey started when I was around 15 years old, via an entirely different activity.
 One of our grandpa's hobbies was woodworking, and as a kid I was always fascinated by his ability to turn a plain piece of wood into a beautiful object like a spoon or sword.
 So, when I got a bit older, I decided to try my hand at carving wooden spoons and bowls.
 Once I had gotten the hang of it, I joined an online woodworking forum where I saw that people were also making their own knives.